meleksterling-sudo/gemeos-gold-pipeline/gold-pipeline.md

 Someone sent me a link to an AI algorithm that trades Gold.
 I was tired enough that I actually read the whole thing instead of dismissing it.

 Two years of verified trades.
 Third-party verified on MyFXBook — not a pitch deck, actual trade history anyone can look up.
-One losing month across 24 months.
+Only 1 losing month across 24 months.
 All the drawdown numbers, right there.

 My account connects to the master account.
 When the algorithm trades, mine mirrors it.
 I haven't placed a trade myself in months.